-How to do the Dumbbell Tate Press a little known exercise for the triceps for the more advanced weight lifters and those looking to add some variety to their workouts.
+The Tate Press is a lessor known exercise for the triceps.
+It’s ideally more suited to the more advanced weight lifters and those looking to add some variety to their workouts.

-This is the how to perform the Tate Press tricep exercise page, including step by step instructions plus a video of the exercise in motion showing the technique.
+This is the how to perform the Tate Press tricep exercise page, including step by step instructions and pictures explaining and showing the exercise technique.

 Benefits of performing the Tate Press